Merlin's Corner

 If the book calls for 61 KIAS at 2550, try 58 KIAS at 2300 next time (apply whatever gust corrections as normal).
 I bet it'll be easier to avoid floating past your target.

 Thanks for reading.
 These articles are my perspectives and are not meant to represent any employers' opinions.
 Always operate your aircraft per applicable SOPs, Stan Mans, and AFMs.
-Please help me out and submit any corrections on the contact form.
+Please help me out by sharing your feedback on the site.

 • Home